lev-rosenberg/kaizntree_task/README.md

 ## Notes:

 Given my school workload, I wasn't able to complete all of the deliverables.
-I didn't implement data filtering or write any user tests.
+I didn't implement data filtering or write any unit tests.
 And I also wasn't able to get the app cloud hosted.